 IT departments are responsible for how data and information is accessed, moved, and used to keep business continuity.
 Therefore, SharePoint is a huge focus of any information and data governance protocols and wider GRC initiatives.
 Furthermore, the wider tools used to help store and distribute documents, data, and information such as OneDrive, Teams, Exchange, Azure AD, and Power Platform must also be controlled via their admin centers’.
 This siloed data is hard to extract manually.

-If you are looking for best practices guide to help with SharePoint and related Microsoft 365 governance, the Complete visibility across Microsoft 365 whitepaper is a must-read.
-You learn how to centralize all data for a complete understanding of your SharePoint tenant.
+If you are looking for a guide to help with SharePoint and related Microsoft 365 governance, the SharePoint governance best practices whitepaper is a must-read.
+You learn best practices you can directly apply in order to enhance your SharePoint and M365 governance.